Is it time to break up with gluten-free bread?

-Most Americans are bread obsessed.
+Unfortunately, though, most Americans are bread obsessed.
 We eat bread everyday for breakfast (bagels, toast), lunch (sandwiches) and dinner (dinner rolls, burger buns).
 We even eat bread for dessert (cakes, cinnamon buns).
 It’s no wonder that Subway is the world’s second largest food chain.
 We love that all-American sandwich for lunch.
 Trust me, I know.
 I was eating a Subway sandwich when my doctor called me to tell me I had celiac disease.

 With this continued bread obsession, it makes you wonder what on earth people eat besides bread, right?

-Yep, we are a bread obsessed culture.
+Yep, we live in a bread obsessed culture.

 As someone who is gluten-free, bread is definitely something I miss.
 It’s an easy, cheap and convenient food… and it tastes pretty darn good too!

 That said, gluten-free bread, particularly commercially produced gluten-free sandwich bread, just doesn’t do it for me.
 It tastes gritty.
 I can hardly choke a slice down no matter how much mustard, jelly or turkey I slather on top.

 So unlike Oprah Winfrey who loves her bread, I’ve pretty much said “goodbye” to all bread – even the gluten-free bread!

 While I broke up with gluten-free bread because it tastes so bad, I implore others to give up gluten-free bread too.
 Bread is nutritionally devoid and so bad for you in so many ways.